- Data Protection and information governance

 Services processing large amounts of personal data or special categories of personal data will have their own dedicated privacy notice to tell you how your personal data is being processed.

-North East Lincolnshire Council records telephone calls made to its Call Centre 01472 313131.
+North East Lincolnshire Council monitors and records telephone calls it receives.

-We record both your conversation with the Call Centre Agent and your telephone number if available.
+We record both your conversation and your telephone number if available.
 If you are making a payment over the phone, the call recording will stop when you provide your payment card details.

 - to assist quality assurance